shahhyash/FileCompression/README.md

 <img src="./diagrams/decompress-file.svg">

 We begin the decompressing process by reading the `HuffmanCodebook` file and loading its contents into a Huffman Tree.
 As previously stated, this data structure allows us to treat the encoding string as instructions for traversing the binary tree until we reach a token.
 This allows us to achieve a time complexity of `O(n)`, where `n` is the number of bits in the encoded string.
 Once we decode a token, can write it to the original file.

+For decompression, we will be loading the tokens stored in our Huffman Codebook file, and simply building the Huffman Tree structure from it to decode all of our tokens.
+Because the HuffmanCodebook file has keys stored in pre-sorted order, our most time intensive operations include loading the tokens, and searching through them.
+Loading them will take `O(n)` time, and decoding takes `O(log(n))` time.
+Therefore, the big O time complexity for this process is `O(n*log(n))`.

+Regarding space complexity, we will be storing all tokens in memory so that we can decode all possible tokens which were encoded in the compressed file.
+Therefore, our big O space complexity for this process will be `O(n)`

 ## Recursive Operations